What’s the Cost of a Custom Closet? Find Your Perfect Storage Solution

 Maybe you’re the type who fantasized about living in Barbie’s dream house and now that you’re a homeowner, you’re ready to bring her pink and gold walk-in closet to life.
 Unfortunately, fulfilling that childhood fantasy will hurt your home’s value in the long run.

-No matter how in love you are with some of the wild and vibrant custom closet colors and finishes that are available, keep in mind that this custom closet will be permanent, so you need to make neutral choices won’t turn off future buyers.
+No matter how in love you are with some of the wild and vibrant custom closet colors and finishes that are available, keep in mind that this custom closet will be permanent, so you need to make neutral choices that won’t turn off future buyers.

 For example, opt for sleek, shiny white built-ins with marble countertops.
-You can still add your childhood fantasy touches with a removable gold gilt full length mirror and a pink velvet pouf seat at your dressing table.
+You can still add your childhood fantasy touches with a removable gold gilt full-length mirror and a pink velvet pouf seat at your dressing table.

 3. Don’t over-improve for your area